openobserve/debug-container/README.md

 # A debug container

-This debug cinater can be used for debugging applications ain your kubernetes cluster.
+This debug container can be used for debugging applications in your kubernetes cluster.

-This continer comes preinstalled with many libraries
+This container comes pre-installed with below libraries

 1. ca-certificates
 1. curl